-To be eligible for Transport Assistance for travel to an education support facility including LDC, an education support student must, under normal circumstances:
+To be eligible for Transport Assistance for travel to an education support facility including a Learning Development Centre (LDC), an education support student must, under normal circumstances:

-• be enrolled at an education support facility in a government or non government facility.
+• Be enrolled at an education support facility at a government or non-government Education Support Centre or Education Support School.

-• not able or competent to make their own way to the facility safely.
+• Are not able to travel independently or make their own way safely between home and school

 Assessment/approval of a Transport Assistance Application